-Payables to the OPEB plan totaling \$128,545 at June 30, 2023 arise from the normal legally required contributions based on the accrued salaries payable at year end, expected to be liquidated with expendable available financial resources.
+Payables to the OPEB plan totaling \$132,037 arise from the normal legally required contributions based on the accrued salaries payable at year end, expected to be liquidated with expendable available financial resources.
+The payables are included in "Due to Other Governmental Units" at June 30, 2024.